inkdropapp/docs-old/pages/privacy.md

 You can access your note data from the client apps available on macOS, Windows, Linux, iOS and Android which you can get at [app.inkdrop.info](https://app.inkdrop.info/download).

 You can [export all your note data](https://doc.inkdrop.info/manual/backing-up-your-data) in [JSON](https://www.json.org/) or Markdown format from our desktop client apps.

+You can also access to the Inkdrop database directly via [the Data Access API](/manual/accessing-data-in-the-cloud) which is compatible with [CouchDB](http://couchdb.apache.org/).

 ## How can I change or erase data about me?